percona/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --remote-host=HOSTNAME

    This option accepts a string argument that specifies the remote host on which the backup files will be created, by using an ssh connection.
+This option is DEPRECATED and will be removed in Percona XtraBackup 2.1.
+In Percona XtraBackup 2.0 and later, you should use streaming backups instead.

 .. option:: --stream=STREAMNAME